bakins/minikube-prometheus-demo/README.md

 the pod, resources, etc.  Note:

 * In the metadata section, we give the pod a label with a key of `name` and a value of `prometheus`.
-This will come in handly later.
+This will come in handy later.
-* In annotations, we set a couple of key/value pairs that will actually allow Prometheus to autodeiscover and scrape itself.
+* In annotations, we set a couple of key/value pairs that will actually allow Prometheus to autodiscover and scrape itself.
 * We are using an
   [emptyDir volume](http://kubernetes.io/docs/user-guide/volumes/#emptydir)
   for the Prometheus data.
 This is basically a temporary directory